lehau007/NetworkProgramming/docs/SESSION_ARCHITECTURE.md

 **Memory State:**
 - Session loaded to cache (if not already cached)
-- Socket mapping updated to new socket
+- Socket mapping updated to new socket (only if no existing active socket)

 ### 3. Client Makes Requests